EnigmaCurry/d.rymcg.tech/README.md

 ## Creating multiple instances of a service

-By default, each project subdirectory only supports deploying a single instance per Docker context.
-(In past versions, if you wanted to deploy two instances of `whoami`, you had to copy the entire directory and rename it `whoami2` etc.) In each project sub-directory, this singleton instance environment file is named `.env_${DOCKER_CONTEXT}`.
+By default, each project supports deploying a single instance per Docker context.
+The singleton instance environment file is named `.env_${DOCKER_CONTEXT}`, contained in each project subdirectory.

-There is now optional support for deploying multiple instances (to the same docker context) from the same source directory, by creating several more environment files with the filename formatted like this:
+If you want to deploy more than one instance of a given project (to the same docker context and from the same source directory), you need to create separate environment files for each one.
+The convention that the Makefile expects is to name your several environment files like
-`.env_${DOCKER_CONTEXT}_${INSTANCE_NAME}`.
+this: `.env_${DOCKER_CONTEXT}_${INSTANCE_NAME}`.

 To do this automatically, use the Makefile target:

 ```
 make instance
 ```

-This will prompt you to enter a new instance name and create the instanced configuration from the `.env-dist` template. `make instance` will then automatically call `make config` for the new instance environment.
-For example, to create several instances of the `whoami` service, you might use the Makefile like this:
+This will prompt you to enter a new instance name and create the configuration from the `.env-dist` template. `make instance` will then automatically call `make config` on the new instance environment.
+For example, to create two separate instances of the `whoami` service, you might use the Makefile like this:

 ```
+## Example terminal session:
 $ cd whoami
 $ make instance
 Enter an instance name to create/edit: foo